-FLDP Frequently Asked Questions
+LDP Frequently Asked Questions

-What is the Future Leaders Development Program?
+What is the Leadership Development Program?

 How does the recruiting process work?

-How do I apply for the FLDP?
+How do I apply for the LDP?

 Warren CAT recruits at college campuses around Texas and Oklahoma.
 You may send your cover letter and resume to leadership@warrencat.com.
 An online application will need to be completed on our career website at warrencareers.com.
-Application deadline is December 15th.
-However, depending on business needs spring applications may be accepted.

 Which Warren CAT division will I be working with?

-Does the FLDP hire international students?
+Does the LDP hire international students?

 What is the length of the program?

-The program generally lasts 6- to 7-months.
+The program generally lasts 12 months.

 What departments will I see during my job rotations?

 Each graduate’s career path will differ from that of their peers.
-Warren CAT is committed to retaining the industry’s top talent and graduates may work in several different departments, and multiple locations throughout their careers.
+Warren CAT is committed to retaining the industry’s top talent and graduates may work in several different departments and multiple locations throughout their careers.

 What benefits does Warren CAT offer?

-Warren CAT offers a comprehensive benefits package, including health, vision and dental insurance; a 401(k) savings plan; paid vacations and holidays; and much more.
+Warren CAT offers a comprehensive benefits package, including health, vision and dental insurance; a 401(k) savings plan, paid vacations and holidays and much more.

 Like all employees, participants are expected to maintain the highest standards of personal and professional integrity, a strong ethical code and professionalism at all times.
 Participants must take advantage of every opportunity to learn about all aspects of the heavy equipment industry.
 They will attend meetings and trainings, complete special projects, assist with events, offer honest feedback, be open to feedback and develop relationships with leaders across the organization.